fermmm/group-date/readme/deploying-aws.md

 Connecting with SSH can be useful to troubleshoot some issues since accessing resources from inside AWS servers will have less security obstacles than accessing them from your local computer.

 1. Setup SSH by running: `eb ssh --setup`.
-When prompts to select a keyPair select the option "[ Create new KeyPair ]"
+If this is the first computer where you are making this setup then when you see the prompt `Select a keyPair.` select the option "[ Create new KeyPair ]".
+If this is not the first computer that you are making this setup then you should have the keyPair files in the .ssh folder before executing this step, see step 2.
+Then execute this step again selecting the keyPair file names you have when prompted.

+2. In your `user_home_dir/.ssh` folder you are going to find 2 files: `aws-eb` and `aws-eb.pub`.
+Store them in a safe place.
+All the computers you want to be able to connect using SSH should have these files in the .ssh folder.

-2. Connect using ssh to the server running: `eb ssh`
+3. Connect using ssh to the server running: `eb ssh`

+### Troubleshooting

+If connection to the database cannot be established there could be a problem related with Amazon security, specifically with: "Virtual Private Cloud (VPC)" and "Security Groups" [see this page](https://docs.aws.amazon.com/neptune/latest/userguide/security-vpc-setup.html)

+To check if the database connection is working between EC2 (Beanstalk) and Neptune connect using SSH and then follow [these instructions](https://docs.amazonaws.cn/en_us/neptune/latest/userguide/access-graph-gremlin-rest.html).
+The curl command should return something.